TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-security-http-403-oauth-permission-error-issue-time.md

 ## **Recommended Steps**

-Storage requests using RBAC to authenticate should pass an oAuth token with right permisions to perform the intended operation.
+Storage requests using RBAC to authenticate should pass an oAuth token with right permissions to perform the intended operation.
 You can find the current permission and the required permission for the user (OID) in the failure description.

 1. Your Azure AD admin would be able to map the OID (GUID representing the user) to either of the following: